 David Sheiner, Actor on Mr. Novak TV Show

 David Sheiner is a veteran character actor who has appeared in numerous TV shows and films.
 Momentous film appearances were as Roy…the poker playing friend in “The Odd Couple” and as James the Elder in “The Greatest Story Ever Told.”
 He appeared on the Mr. Novak program as a doctor and as music teacher Paul Webb.
 Ninety years young, he said he “really likes the book” and “hopes I make a lot of money.”
 Thanks to a real gentleman…

 Chuck Harter Interviewed on “TV Confidential Radio Talk Show”

 Chuck Harter: “Did an interview yesterday (November 9th) with Ed Robertson in South Pasadena.
 It went very well and he was very intuitive about the book and the Mr. Novak show.
 His professionalism, enthusiasm, curiosity and hospitality was very refreshing.
-The interview will be broadcast in two parts in December on his TV Confidential Radio Talk Show about Television and dates will be announced when closer to airtime…”
+Ed Robertsson put the two interviews with Chuck together in one stream.
+Here it is, a really great show on the Mr. Novak television series.

 Emmy Award Winning Actor Ed Asner

 Chuck Harter personally presented a copy of the book to Mr. Asner in his office.
 Ed Asner appeared in the pilot for Mr. Novak and returned for additional roles as the series progressed.
 He said the book “looked real good” and was “glad to get a copy.”
 A fine actor who was grumpy-funny, hospitable and above all a class act.
 There were MANY EMMY Awards in his office along with numerous other awards for his acting excellence.
 A great day!